Basic Market Research

 6. Internet research for real estate developer

 Example 7a.
-Randy also performs an annual performance evaluation for the U.S. Health and Human Services department for a grant to the Market Hall.
+Randy also performed an annual performance evaluation for the U.S. Health and Human Services department for a grant to the market hall project.

 9. Evaluation of Shop Mainstreets Pittsburgh campaign